usethesource/rascal-website/courses/RascalAmendmentProposals/RAP8/RAP8.md

 The `fork` statement ends when all of its concurrent loop blocks have ended (if it returns results) and it then returns a list of values in the order of spawning each block.
 If no results are computed, the fork statement ends after spawning all of its computations directly.

 As file locations, the `loc` type, in Rascal is highly prominent and these “point” to external file locations and other resources outside of the JVM, the concurrency feature also requires us to think about resource locking.
-This can be implemented and designed orthogonally, see RAP 10\.
+This can be implemented and designed orthogonally, see ((RAP10)).

 ## Motivation